MRCCA Rulemaking Project - FAQs

 Will the public have an opportunity to provide input?

 Yes, there will be numerous opportunities for the public to provide input.
-The DNR has re-published a Request for Comments on the working draft rules in June 2014, which kicked off an informal comment period.
-All property owners within the MRCCA have been notified of the renewed rulemaking effort.
-The DNR is also gathering feedback from property owners and other interested parties through the DNR project website, public meetings/open houses, and other meetings (upon request).
+The DNR published a Request for Comments on the working draft rules in June 2014, which kicked off an informal comment period that ended on September 30, 2014.
+All property owners within the MRCCA were notified of the renewed rulemaking effort.
+The DNR has also been gathering feedback from property owners and other interested parties through the DNR project website, public meetings/open houses, and other meetings (upon request).
 The DNR will consider feedback from all of these groups before refining a set of draft rules to propose for adoption.
 These refined rules will be published with the Notice of Intent to adopt rules.
 The DNR intends to hold a public hearing, which will give the public another opportunity to provide formal comments on the record for consideration by an Administrative Law Judge.

 How will these rules affect property owners?